-It noted Type A convertible restraints couldn’t be installed in rearward-facing mode using the ISOFIX anchorages in the second row outboard seats or in the third row.
+It noted one type of Type A convertible restraint couldn’t be installed in rearward-facing mode using the ISOFIX anchorages in the second row outboard seats or in the third row.

 The centre seat in the third row also lacks top-tether and ISOFIX anchorages.

 All Carnivals come standard with the following safety equipment:

 - Autonomous emergency braking with pedestrian and cyclist detection and junction assist